juanmiguelnz/aws-sap-c01/💾 storage/RDS.md

 ## Read Replica
 * Asynchronous
-* Can be promoted quickly as a new Read-Write Database when the primary becomes unavailable
+* Can be promoted quickly as a new Read-Write database instance when the primary becomes unavailable